 This is a great forty minute interval workout with a warmup, stretching, and two rounds of intense jumping style exercises.
 With workouts like power squats and ski abs, Plyometric Cardio Circuit is a challenge.
 Get ready to jump higher and strengthen your legs.
 Oh, and be sore.
 Very sore.

 With an upper body and core focus, this forty minute workout will leave you sweating like crazy.
 When you hit the floor for moving push-ups and globe jumps, you’ll realize that Insanity lives up to its name.

-This is essentially an “off day” workout that is focused on stretching and isometric exercises.
-It’s not a cakewalk, but is easy compared to the rest of the Insanity work.
-You can thank Shaun T for this deserved break.
+This is an “off day” workout that is focused on stretching and isometric exercises.
+It’s not a cakewalk, but is “easy” compared to the rest of the Insanity DVDs.
+You can thank Shaun T for this much deserved “break.”

 Instead of intervals, this program (after warmup) jumps right into fifteen minutes of straight workouts.
-It’s the same exercises (like push-ups, switch kicks, etc.) but without any break.
-You will be up and down and sweating.
+It’s the same exercises (like push-ups, switch kicks, etc.) but without any breaks.
+You will be up and down and sweating (and maybe yelling).

 I like Cardio Abs because it’s an intense abdominal workout without a single sit-up!
 Still, it’s fifteen minutes of crazy ab work, both standing up and sitting down.
 Your abs will be shaking by the time it’s all over.